xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

-Maybe in the sense that, when defining a function between cell complexes, the **boundary relation** between elements of the cell complexes, are used to check whether the function is continuous.
+Maybe in the sense that, when defining a function between cell complexes, the **boundary relation** between elements of the cell complexes, are used to check whether the function is continuous -- checking orientation map.

 Note that there is a _boundary relation_ between cells of a cell complex, a n-cell is boundary of a (n+1)-cell if it is